How do I use grading periods in a course?

 Note: For current limitations associated with the close date feature, please view the Close Dates for Grading Periods document in the Canvas Community.

 The CSV file displays a total grade for the specific grading period being viewed.
-However, if the instructor exports the All Grading Periods Gradebook view, the CSV includes the option set by the Display Totals feature: current and total columns are only shown if the Display Total feature option is enabled for the course.
+However, if the instructor exports the All Grading Periods Gradebook view, the CSV honors whether or not total grades can be viewed.